-Four and a half decades ago, a small group of neighbors and friends who were passionate about the river launched the James River Association (JRA).
+Nearly five decades ago, a small group of neighbors and friends who were passionate about the river launched the James River Association (JRA).
 These citizens recognized change was coming to their section of the river, and that it might behoove them to influence that change and preserve the river’s character.
 The condition of the river made the endeavor all the more extraordinary: Governor Mills E. Godwin had closed the James to all fishing due to toxic contamination, raw sewage discharge was routine, and sprawling suburban development was just starting to kick into high gear.

-For forty-five years, the JRA has served as a voice for the James River and everyone who cares about its health.
+For almost fifty years, the JRA has served as a voice for the James River and everyone who cares about its health.
 Over the JRA’s history, the river’s health has improved significantly, and as a result, the James is now consistently graded as one of the healthier major tributaries to the Chesapeake Bay.